optimizers/cpkrylov/README.md

 - utils/SymGivens:
   function implementing a symmetric Given rotation (by M. A. Saunders and S.-C. Choi), called by cpdqgmres and cpgmres.

+See the documentation inside each file for further details.

 ## Examples of use of cpkrylov